blankx/BlueBird-on-Songbird/README.md

 # BlueBird-on-Songbird

-Note that the development build is not optimized, the contents of this page may not accurately represent the state if the project
+Note that the development build is not optimized, the contents of this page may not accurately represent the state of the project